Fadi-AlMasalmah/bayesopt4ros/README.md

 A Bayesian Optimisation package for ROS developed by the [Intelligent Control Systems (ICS)](https://idsc.ethz.ch/research-zeilinger.html) group at ETH Zurich.

+## NOTE ON ros2_humble-current-context Branch

+this branch changes a bit on the order of using data: here we send x_new to client, we then recive [y_new,c_new], which corresponds to the finished experiment, and we use them right away in the model (unlike the main branch, where we attach y_new to the previous context).

 ## Documentation

 We provide a official and up-to-date documentation [here](https://intelligentcontrolsystems.github.io/bayesopt4ros/).